-Uber is one example of a company who has absolutely nailed its unique value proposition.
+Uber is one example of a company that has nailed its unique value proposition.

 How does Uber sell its value so well?

 Paying for a lift is certainly not a new concept, but when Uber announced its new cashless taxi system they were an instant hit.
-They based the app on innovative AI technology to completely take away the stress inducing elements of travelling via taxi for the user such as carrying cash, reliability and frequency.
+They based the app on innovative AI technology to completely take away the stress-inducing elements of traveling via taxi for the user such as carrying cash, reliability, and frequency.
 Uber's full-year revenue for 2018 was $11.3 billion, up 43% from 2017 and they continue to expand and grow their services each year.

 Fast, reliable and hassle-free is their motto and they put the customer firmly at the centre.

-Uber also make bold promises in their value proposition.
+Uber also makes bold promises in its value proposition.
 Promises inspire confidence and theirs is: “Always On, Always Available.”
 Uber can deliver on this because they can give their customers advanced information such as exactly how far away their drivers are and their vehicle number and name.

 Uber’s value proposition is more clearly positioned, and certainly more persuasive than that of their competitors – an important distinction if you’re operating in a crowded market with several similar competitors.